Bixio999/3d-fluid-simulation/README.md

 t = \frac {(P_0 - L_0)\cdot \vec n } {\vec l \cdot \vec n} \\
 P_{\text{start}} = L_0 + \vec l \ t
 $$
-Since the scene composition between the simulation cube and the other geometries in the scene is somewhat complex, we again use the deferred rendering technique to store the fluid rendering in a `Scene` object, so that a specific algorithm can be run later to perform blending with them.
+Since the scene composition between the simulation cube and the other geometries in the scene is somewhat complex, we again use the render-to-texture technique to store the fluid rendering in a `Scene` object, so that a specific algorithm can be run later to perform blending with them.
 We will discuss this more in the next section, but now we should note that when clipping occurs the front faces of the simulation cube are discarded, so the only parts rendered are the back ones.
 Because of this, the depth of the fluid rendering would automatically be the depth of the back fragments, causing problems when creating the final frame.
 To solve this, we change the depth of the fragment to the depth of the new starting point of the ray, during ray-marching shader when clipping is detected; this can be done with an additional transformation of this point from its original world space to clip space, where we can read its depth after applying the *Perspective Division*.

 ##### Filtering